Shashank9759/MediaPlayerApp-BasicAssignment/README.md

 # Media Player App

 Welcome to the Media Player App!
 This project is a native Android application built using Kotlin.
 The app replicates the YouTube home screen UI and provides a media player to search, view, and interact with videos, similar to YouTube.
 Users can pause, resume, forward, and watch videos in fullscreen.
+The app uses Supabase DB, which works on PostgreSQL, for storing and retrieving video data.

 ## Features